cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 ![](p3.png)

-In applying the chain rule to our computation graph, we obtain the following:
+In applying the chain rule to our computation graph, we obtain the following[2]:

 ![](p4.png)